Death and inheritance in Norway

 Normally, burial or cremation takes place within ten days of the death.
 For cremation, the ashes must be buried or scattered within six months of the death.

 The funeral is arranged by the relative with the right to arrange the funeral (gravferdsrett).
-If nobody arranges the funeral, the municipality in which the deceased lived at the time of death arranges it.
+If nobody arranges the funeral, the municipality in which the deceased lived at the time of death will arrange it.
 If the deceased did not live in Norway, it is the municipality in which the death occurred that arranges the funeral.
-The municipality may demand that funeral expenses be covered by the estate.
+The municipality may demand that funeral expenses be covered by the deceased’s estate.

 Expenses connected with a death abroad

 Expenses in connection with a death abroad are either covered by the deceased’s insurance or paid by the estate or the relatives.
 Expenses may include storage, home transport of coffin or urn, and other costs.
+It may be a good idea to contact your insurance company, and possibly a funeral director for help in this process.

 Who are beneficiaries?

-How the deceased’s estate is divided
+How is the deceased’s inheritance divided?

 In a private division, at least one beneficiary must assume liability for the deceased’s debts.
 Beneficiaries who want a grant of probate or other certificates must complete and sign a form.